ESIPFed/data-help-desk/docs/for_organizers/what_you_need/measuring_success.md

         -   Engagement: The number of intentional interactions like retweets and likes.
         -   Users: The number of individual users who posted with the hashtag.
-These metrics can demonstrate the broad reach of the virtual event.
+These metrics can demonstrate the broad reach of the event.
 1. **Volunteer satisfaction**
     - Ensuring that volunteers feel their time was well spent and are willing to participate in the future is a key indicator of a